bdickason/bdickason.com/posts/manage-your-manager.md

 I loved surprising people with new ideas.
 Especially my CEO.

-One day he pulled me aside and said, "Brad, I'd appreciate it if you would share new mockups with me before presenting them to the clients."
+One day he pulled me aside and said, "brad, I'd appreciate it if you would share new mockups with me before presenting them to the clients."

 I thought he was being ridiculous.
 Why not show the best things we have to offer?!
 Why do I need to share anything?!